tooltldr/discussion/README.md

 # Tool TL;DR Discussion

 At Tool TL;DR, we are pretty low-tech and we needed a contact form, but also wanted some kind of loose, public facing roadmap.
-GitHub and their 'issues' page work pretty well for this type of thing so, for the time being, this will be the public contact form for Tool TL;DR.
+GitHub and their 'issues' page work pretty well for this type of thing so, for the time being, this will be the public contact form for Tool TL;DR. **Note:** we aren't open-source right now, we only have this repo to use the 'Issues' feature.

 Add issues to the 'issues' tab page if you have questions, concerns, problems, or suggestions for [tooltldr.com](https://www.tooltldr.com).